ECCC-MSC/open-data/canada.ca_upcoming/msc-datamart/amqp_en.md

 The HTTP Open Data server called 'MSC Datamart' is a real-time on-demand download service.
 The user must, in effect, act to retrieve particular data, and the request will only be successful if the data was previously published on the server.

-The exact time of publication of the data on the Datamart is more or less predictable: a new weather warning can appear at any time, while other data are produced on a fairly regular schedule (but still subject to occasional interruptions).
+The exact time of publication of the data on the MSC Datamart is more or less predictable: a new weather warning can appear at any time, while other data are produced on a fairly regular schedule (but still subject to occasional interruptions).
 However, it may be important for some applications that data is obtained as soon as it is published.

-Attempts to obtain Datamart data as soon as they appear on the server generate numerous premature queries that are obviously unsuccessful.
+Attempts to obtain MSC Datamart data as soon as they appear on the server generate numerous premature queries that are obviously unsuccessful.
 This motivates the use of a more elegant and convenient solution for users.

 To facilitate the retrieval of timely data on the MSC Datamart, the Meteorological Service of Canada (MSC) has set up a data wire for announcing file availability on the MSC Datamart.
-This data wire uses the 'Advanced Message Queuing Protocol' (AMQP) protocol, making it  possible not only to be notified of the availability of products on the Datamart as they are published, but also to receive them automatically.
+This data wire uses the 'Advanced Message Queuing Protocol' (AMQP) protocol, making it  possible not only to be notified of the availability of products on the MSC Datamart as they are published, but also to receive them automatically.

 The service permits targeting notifications for a specific set of files (weather warnings, observations, data model, etc.) and thus notification for only those products of interest to the user.